Are Tiny Homes an Option for Aging in Place?

 Tiny Homes are problematic dwellings for older adults.
 This article shows why: steps to the interior; small, inaccessible bathrooms; a lot of vertical space use, including lofts (with ladders!) for a bedroom.
 Really?
 A place like that for a population that is guaranteed to acquire significant balance, gait, and mobility issues within a few years?
 No thanks.

 This article also suggests that if you expand the living space beyond 200 sf, you just might be able to squeeze some accessibility features into the interior.
 My judgement is that you can't really get an authentic age-friendly unit until you get to around 400 sf, and forget about having it be mobile.
 This size generally puts it outside of the typical "tiny home" category, and prevents the unit from being mobile as well.

-We think homes like this and arrangements like this can help keep older adults in their own home and connected to family and community for many years, delaying moves to expensive care settings of all types, including assisted living.
+We think homes like these and arrangements like this can help keep older adults in their own home and connected to family and community for many years, delaying moves to expensive care settings of all types, including assisted living.
 In addition to all the other advantages, this creates a powerful financial incentive to consider these types of living arrangements.
 It saves money too!

-For full article click HERE
+To see the referenced article click HERE